Integrable spin chains and the Clifford group: Families of spin chains from the XXZ chain--- with Uchain with k=2

 We now consider locality-non-preserving transformations $U_\textrm{chain}$, again built from a basic Clifford transformation $U\in\mathcal{C}_2$.
 By considering all locality-non-preserving $U_{\mathrm{chain}}$ with $k=2$, we show in Section \ref{sec:twositeClifford} below that there are three types of non-local Pauli strings that can appear.
 Two of these types of string will not preserve locality of $H_{\mathrm{XXZ}}$, while the third does---this includes the Kramers-Wannier duality given in \eqref{eq:KWtransform}.
 Using this transformation, we have that the following Hamiltonian is unitarily equivalent\footnote{This is the bulk form of the Hamiltonian, we are not including any boundary terms.} to $H_{\textrm{XXZ}} - h\sum_n Z_n$:

 We conclude that the Kramers-Wannier duality is the only locality-non-preserving transformation (in the class under consideration, and up to on-site basis changes) that takes $H_{\textrm{XXZ}} - h\sum_n Z_n$ to a local Hamiltonian.
 Note that ${H}_{\textrm{XXZ}}''$ is related to the anisotropic next-nearest-neighbour Ising (ANNNI) model \cite{Peschel1981}.
 Using Kramers-Wannier duality to map the XXZ chain to this `$U(1)$-enhanced' ANNNI model is discussed in \cite{Verresen2019}.
+The Hamiltonian \eqref{eq:H''XXZ} has also appeared recently in Ref.~\cite{Gombor21} as an example of a medium-range integrable model (the model that appears is in fact the bond-site transformed XYZ chain, rather than XXZ chain; the bond-site transformation corresponds to the Kramers-Wannier transformation used here).
+There it was derived as part of a classification of `interaction-round-a-face' models with three-site interaction terms.

 We give two other families of locality-non-preserving transformations below.
 In the Kramers-Wannier case we have strings of the form $X_n \rightarrow Z_nZ_{n+1}Z_{n+2}\cdots$, hence, $X_nX_{n+1} \rightarrow Z_n$.
 As mentioned, the other locality-non-preserving transformations have different strings, and these do not cancel when we transform operators such as $X_nX_{n+1}$ that appear in $H_{\textrm{XXZ}}$.
 We can, however, use these locality-non-preserving transformations to map between local integrable Hamiltonians.
 For example, consider $H''_{\textrm{XXZ}}$ with $h=0$.
 Then the transformation given in \eqref{eq:nonlocaltransform2example} transforms this model to: